Ski BC, Canada

 Nothing beats a snowmobile tour for a heart-pounding adrenaline rush!
 Snowmobiles are easy to operate and guided tours are available that will take you deep into the wilderness.

 The Okanagan, as it its known locally, is also home to a diverse GLBT community that operate a wide range of businesses and services throughout the region.
-Unlike larger urban centres, there are no obvious focal points such as a gay village, or bar scene, however, the Okanagan Rainbow Coalition proudly hosts the Annual Okanagan Pride Festival each June, and offer a current website with an calendar of events: www.gayokanagan.com .
+Unlike larger urban centres, there are no obvious focal points such as a gay village, or bar scene, however, Okanagan Pride Society proudly hosts the Annual Okanagan Pride Festival each August, and offer a current website with an calendar of events: http://okanaganpride.com.

 Located in a valley surrounded by the Rocky Mountains, the Monashee Mountains and the Cariboo Mountains, the village of Valemount, population 1,500, is a year-round outdoor adventure destination.
 Local amenities include a bar, retail shops, restaurants, bar & pub, post office and a number of accommodation options.